 Kai moved to Los Angeles in 2000 after marrying music legend Stevie Wonder [ Stevland Morris ] in the Bahamas in July, 2000.
 They later re-married in Los Angeles September, 2001.
 They have two children together, sons Kailand, born September, 2001 and Mandla, born May, 2005.
 Other family members includes Chad Millard Morris and Kwame Morris.

-Matt Petersen currently serves as the Chief Sustainability Officer for the City of Los Angeles, appointed to the position by Los Angeles Mayor Eric Garcetti.
+Matt Petersen formerly served as the Chief Sustainability Officer for the City of Los Angeles, appointed to the position by Los Angeles Mayor Eric Garcetti.
 As L.A.'s first CSO, Petersen is concerned with ways Los Angeles can reduce its environmental footprint while simultaneously making neighborhoods healthy and more livable.

 Prior to becoming CSO, Petersen served as Global Green USA President, CEO and board member where he developed and guided Global Green USA's new programs, including work on water and energy, green power, climate change, and nuclear weapons.
 He serves on the Council of Green Cross International and is Chair of the GCI Energy and Resource Efficiency program.